Think about the user

 Use appropriate ad formats

 Make sure you use the right type of ad for the screen mode - landscape or portrait.
 For instance, placing a portrait ad when the app is in landscape mode may hurt performance of your ads.
-Utilize smart banners to get the most appropriate ads for your apps.
+Utilize smart banners (Android, iOS) to get the most appropriate ads for your apps.

 According to our developers forum website, you may also specify demographic targeting information.
 Out of respect for user privacy, we ask that publishers only use location and demographic data for targeting if that information is already requested by their app for core functionality.